 Jiu-Jitsu can be an intense workout, especially if you aren’t used to it.
 Staying hydrated is a must, so make sure you drink plenty of water prior to and during class.
 Eating prior to a workout is very person dependent.
 You want to have enough energy for class, but you don’t want food to impair your training.

 We want to show respect to our training partners, the training environment, and the teachers.
-Bowing is a formal show of respect to demonstrate our intention of having a positive interaction/outcome from training.
+Bowing is a formal show of respect to demonstrate our intention of having a positive interaction during training.

-- Be mindful of your training partners well-being by moderating your intensity during drilling and rolling.
+- Be mindful of your training partner’s well-being.
+Moderate your intensity during drilling and rolling, and always be respectful.

-- Have good hygiene.
-We ask that you wear clean attire, keep your nails trimmed, and cover any abrasions with a clean bandage and athletic tape.
+- Maintain good hygiene.
+We ask that you shower before coming to class, wear clean attire, keep your nails trimmed, and cover any abrasions with a clean bandage and athletic tape.